teamkaidee/.dotfiles/python.md

 * `pyenv` allows us to maintain / use separate python versions on the same machine.
 * [Their repository](https://github.com/pyenv/pyenv)'s readme is very detailed and provides a lot of information on how to use the tool.
-* We will not attempt to summarize it, but instead we will cover how we will use pyenv.
+* We will not attempt to summarize it, but instead we will cover how we will use `pyenv`.

 ### Installing additional python versions

-* To view all available python versions to pyenv, run the list command.
+* To view all available python versions to `pyenv`, run the list command.
     - Note that there's a lot of versions. if you're looking for a specific version piping it to `grep <version>` would make more sense.
     ```bash
     pyenv install -l